vital-software/front-end-scripts/README.md

-# Front End Scripts
+# Vitalizer
-Get a Front End project up with no external configuration
+Get a Front End project up with no external configuration.

 ## Features
 - Yarn